astral-sh/ruff/CONTRIBUTING.md

 1. Run the release workflow with the version number (without starting `v`) as input.
 Make sure main has your merged PR as last commit
 1. The release workflow will do the following:
     1. Build all the assets.
-If this fails (even though we tested in step 4), we haven’t tagged or uploaded anything, you can restart after pushing a fix.
+If this fails (even though we tested in step 4), we haven't tagged or uploaded anything, you can restart after pushing a fix.
     1. Upload to PyPI.
     1. Create and push the Git tag (as extracted from `pyproject.toml`).
 We create the Git tag only